rabithole/Robert-Kulp/README.md

 # React version:
 	react: 16.13.1

+# Guidr
+	- Guidr is a school project.
+	- Full CRUD is used.
+	- The API is student built and has the following limitations.
+	- The API is hosted on Heroku
+		- Data is reset periodically.
+I am unsure of the duration.
+		- It cannot upload a blob.

 ## Guidr Trip Bugs
 	- This is a school project.
 		- The API is student built.